Ministop ends sale of porn magazines at convenience stores nationwide | The Japan Times

 Unrestricted displays of pornographic magazines at retail stores are rare overseas.
 With the number of inbound tourists expected to increase sharply for the 2020 Olympics and Paralympics in Tokyo, calls for the removal of porn magazines from convenience store shelves in Japan have been increasing.

-Ministop Co. has stopped selling pornographic magazines in its chain of some 2,250 convenience stores across Japan, effective from January, to protect young people from sexually explicit materials.
+Ministop Co. has stopped selling pornographic magazines at its chain of some 2,250 convenience stores across Japan, effective from January, to protect young people from sexually explicit materials.

 “There are customers who feel reluctant to enter stores with children because of the presence of adult magazines,” Akihiro Fujimoto, president of Ministop, told a news conference in the city of Chiba last November, announcing the company’s decision to remove adult magazines from all store shelves.
 Ministop first enforced the decision at its stores in the city, near Tokyo, in December.